SacraDoctrina/SacraDoctrina/Biblical Theology/Scriptura.md

 ## Experientia
 [is 1:16-17] 16 Wash yourselves; make yourselves clean; remove the evil of your doings from before my eyes; cease to do evil, 17 learn to do good; seek justice, rescue the oppressed, defend the orphan, plead for the widow.

-[2 cor 11:5] I think that I am not in the least inferior to these super-apostles.
+[2cor 11:5] I think that I am not in the least inferior to these super-apostles.

 ## 背诵经文